Kedarnath

 Lord Shiva’s Kingdom

 Like pilgrims follow the Alakananda to reach Badrinath they follow the Mandakini River on their journey to Kedarnath.
 This region is called Kedarkhand in the Skanda Purana.
 Here the grey granite temple stands in a craggy valley surrounded by peaks that are covered in perennial snow, at a height of 3500 metres that is 400 metres higher than Badrinath.
+In this valley four smaller streams of the Dudhganga, Madhuganga, Swargaduari and Saraswati flow into the Mandakini as it rushes past the temple in tumultuous energy.
+There are also four sacred pools here called Retah, Udak, Rudra and Rishi.

 Traditionally the order of the Chaar Dhaam journey is going to Yamunotri and Gangotri first to collect the sacred river water from the source and then go to Kedarnath and Badrinath.
 Though nowadays many pilgrims only visit the last two tirthas.
 The water from the Bhagirathi at Gangotri is used in the pujas at Kedarnath and Rameswaram in the south.